jehoons/sbie_aging/result/table_s2/README.md

 Model diagram from (Verlingue et al., 2016)
 </p>

+[(Fig. 2 in Verlingue et al., 2016)][(Verlingue et al., 2016)] shows the response of the normal and diabetic networks to insulin stimulation.
 Follow the steps below to perform the simulation.

 **Step 1.
 Mutate original network**